Project vision: to help protect the Great Barrier Reef by enabling upstream sugarcane growers make better nitrogen fertiliser decisions

 Sugarcane farmers in the wet tropics region of north Queensland are already using the water quality and weather features of the 1622™ app.
 Other features still in development are:

-Crops: The app shows information on sugarcane crop growth from a range of data sources including satellite and drone imagery, and crop modelling.
+Crops: Our drone-based LiDAR system is helping farmers use less nitrogen-based fertiliser without affecting their profits.
+The app shows information on sugarcane crop growth from a range of data sources including satellite and drone imagery, and crop modelling.
 Information is available through the growing season, so farmers can compare different management strategies in real time through the season.

 What if?: The ‘What if?’ function of 1622™ allows farmers to evaluate the risks and benefits of changing nitrogen fertiliser applications on crop performance and environmental impact.
 For example, ‘what if I change my fertiliser rate, harvest date and/or fertilising date and how would that affect my crop yields and nitrogen losses?’